Stop Scrolling. Start Doing

 The "Hard Out" Rule: Set a hard time to move.
 If the show starts at 8:00, you are out the door at 7:15.
 No "one more round."
 No "waiting for the check."
 Close your tab the moment you sit down.
 Momentum is the only thing that keeps a night from stalling.

 Traditional apps show you the "Highest Rated" bars near the stadium, which are—by definition—the most chaotic.
 They want you to follow the herd because it’s a "safe" data point for their algorithm.
+They profit from your participation in the bottleneck.

 Every minute you spend reading about spontaneity is a minute you aren't being spontaneous.
 This Intel is just the logic—the Adventria App is the execution.